g8os/EFBD/README.md

 A volume can be deduped, have various blocksizes and depending on the underlying objectstor cluster used, have different speed characteristics.

+Make sure tot have Golang version 1.6 or above installed!

 Components:
 * [Volume Controller](volumecontroller/readme.md)
     AYS to manage volumes.
 A rest api allows easy access from external systems.